aws-controllers-k8s/community/docs/design/proposals/resource-reference/resource-reference.md

 +       // ResolveReferences finds if there are any AWSResourceReference fields
 +       // present in the AWSResource passed in the parameters and attempts to resolve
 +       // those reference fields into target field.
-+       // It returns an AWSResource with resolved references, boolean representing
++       // It returns an AWSResource with resolved references & 'ACK.ReferenceResolved'
-+       // whether any reference fields were present and an error if the passed
++       // condition and an error if the passed AWSResource's reference fields
-+       // AWSResource's reference fields cannot be resolved
++       // cannot be resolved
-+       ResolveReferences(context.Context, client.Reader, AWSResource) (AWSResource, bool, error)
++       ResolveReferences(context.Context, client.Reader, AWSResource) (AWSResource, error)
 }
 ```